-We are "Cop Rock" we are ScreechThe geology of Pennsylvania is fascinating and is undeservedly neglected in favor of the West's more dramatic volcanoes and active faults.
-A lot has happened in PA, but the land is old so it's worn-down and not quite as dramatic.
+We are "Cop Rock" we are ScreechThe geology of Pennsylvania is fascinating and is undeservedly neglected in favor of the West's more striking volcanoes and active faults.
+A lot has happened in PA, but the land is old so it's worn-down so it's not as dramatic.
 And unlike the West there's plenty of water, so there are trees covering everything, which makes the geology even less obvious.
 For example, the volcanoes of Berks County.

 We are Z. Cavaricci

 Yes, you read that right.
 I would've expected Berks County (and all of PA for that matter) to be limited to sandstone, some limestone, maybe some granite.
 But read the rocks in some of the hills of southern Berks, and you reveal the capricious fire and violence of the planet and the universe.
 A year or so ago, I was looking at topographical maps of Berks, and this formation in Exeter Township jumped out at me.
 Here are some screenshots of topo maps to give you context (I'm sure there's a better way to display this but I haven't found it; if you know how, please leave a comment.
 Unless otherwise noted maps are from Google.)